mjjstockman/ecommerce/README.md

 - Julia Konn - for testing the app extensively
 - Rachel Rock - for testing the app extensively
 - Kamil Kwiatkowski - for testing the app extensively

+- Joanna Gorska - for great advice on creating a README and the README template used